bdurrani/bdurrani.github.com/_drafts/sse2-adventure.md

 }
 {% endhighlight %}

-This is something I wrote to benchmark the code comparing it to the C# equivalent implementation.
+This console app also benchmarks the byte code with it's C# equivalent.
+Notice I'm not using unsafe C# here.
+I probably should have since will generate code closer what the byte code looks like.
 It runs the two versions of the sum of squares a bunch of times and calculates the amount of time each run took.

 Here is the output of the console app for a release build.